ExtendRealityLtd/Tilia.Input.UnityInputManager/Documentation/HowToGuides/UsingTheUnityAxisAction/README.md

 The Unity software also has 2 default axis values called `Horizontal` and `Vertical` which map to the arrows on the keyboard and the standard joystick movement of an input peripheral.

-Select the `Input.UnityInputManager.1DAxisAction` GameObject in the Hierarchy window and update the `Axis Name` parameter on the `Unity Input Manager Axis 1D Action` component to listen changes on the specified axis, in this case type `Horizontal` to listen for changes on the default horizontal axis definition within the Unity Input Manager definitions.
+Select the `Input.UnityInputManager.1DAxisAction` GameObject in the Unity Hierarchy window and update the `Axis Name` parameter on the `Unity Input Manager Axis 1D Action` component to listen changes on the specified axis, in this case type `Horizontal` to listen for changes on the default horizontal axis definition within the Unity Input Manager definitions.

 ![Change Axis Name To Horizontal](assets/images/ChangeAxisNameToHorizontal.png)